LeoNam543/movie-game-reviews/README.md

 ```
 4) Add admin credentials file:

-Replace fields values with your admin credentials in the script below.
+Update fields values with <strong>your admin credentials</strong> in the script below.

 Copy the script in your CMD terminal and press Enter.